-I came up with this spiced cake after Thanksgiving to use up my leftover sweet potatoes.
-To prevent discoloration after grating, I keep them loosely covered with a damp paper towel.—Deborah Biggs, Omaha, Nebraska
+I came up with this spiced cake to use up leftover sweet potatoes after Thanksgiving.
+Cover the grated sweet potatoes with a damp paper towel to prevent discoloration.—Deborah Biggs, Omaha, Nebraska

 - 2 cups sugar